Winddoing/winddoing.github.io/source/_posts/audio_alsa.md

 >A frame is equivalent of one sample being played, irrespective of the number of channels or the number of bits. e.g.
 >  * 1 frame of a Stereo 48khz 16bit PCM stream is 4 bytes.
 >  * 1 frame of a 5.1 48khz 16bit PCM stream is 12 bytes.
->A period is the number of frames in between each hardware interrupt.
+>`A period is the number of frames in between each hardware interrupt`.
 The poll() will return once a period.
 >The buffer is a ring buffer.
 The buffer size always has to be greater than one period size.
 Commonly this is 2*period size, but some hardware can do 8 periods per buffer.
 It is also possible for the buffer size to not be an integer multiple of the period size.
 >Now, if the hardware has been set to 48000Hz , 2 periods, of 1024 frames each, making a buffer size of 2048 frames.
 The hardware will interrupt 2 times per buffer.
 ALSA will endeavor to keep the buffer as full as possible.
 Once the first period of samples has
 >been played, the third period of samples is transfered into the space the first one occupied while the second period of samples is being played. (normal ring buffer behaviour).